KNW 2333 Eyewitness Testimony

 - Eyewitness Reliability from Jurimetrics, winter 2006

-- First exoneration from Death Row; Northwestern University Law School
+- Illinois exonerations; Northwestern University Law School

 - Vermont report on eyewitness identification and procedures